Fr0sT-Brutal/awesome-pascal/README.md

 * [Cindy components](http://sourceforge.net/projects/tcycomponents) - Packages with 71 components: VCL controls (labels, buttons, panels, Edits, TabControls, StaticText) with features like background gradient, colored bevels, wallpaper, shadowText, caption orientation etc...

 * [Orpheus](http://sourceforge.net/projects/tporpheus) is an award-winning UI toolkit for Borland Delphi & C++Builder.
 It contains over 120 components covering everything from data entry to calendars and clocks.
 Other noteworthy components include an Object Inspector, LookOut bar & report views.
 // *Advanced edits, comboboxes, grids + component (de)serializers.
 GUI components look rather old-style, theme support might be limited.
-Package contains many demos but no docs seem available.*
+Package contains many demos but no docs seem available.
+Check out [this](http://www.songbeamer.com/delphi) page as well for probably newer version.*

+* [KControls](http://www.tkweb.eu/en/delphicomp/kcontrols.html) is a freeware distribution, a flagship of tkweb.
+It contains all of my published components for Delphi and Lazarus.
+All controls have been written with the aim to become both cross-IDE compatible (Delphi/C++Builder VCL and Lazarus LCL) and cross-platform compatible in Lazarus.
+// *Most useful are TKGrid with its DB-aware heritage TKDBGrid — a very full-featured grid implementation incl. inplace editors.
+There's also hex editor, print preview, editors, labels, buttons etc.*

+* [iOS/Android native components](http://torry.net/authorsmore.php?id=7670).
+D.P.F Delphi iOS Native Components, 100% iOS Performance and styles.
+Develop iPhone & iPad & iPod Touch applications with fast native performance and native styles.
+Use native Android controls and services.
+Fast native performance.
+Mixed with FM VCL controls.
+Can be quick updated with latest Android controls & features.

 ## Single controls